ubcmri/GitTutorial/colaboration_tutorial.md

 ```

-(:octocat:) When all the edits are done it is time to make a pull request.
+(:octocat:) When all the edits are done it is time to make what is called a pull request.
 In this step we put all our edits into the master version of the game.

 1. Go online to github and navigate to your repository containing the game
 2. Switch to the game-improvements branch.
 3. Click `New pull request` next to the branch name.